Molar (tooth): Brachydont

 The opposite condition to hypsodont is called brachydont or brachyodont (from brachys 'short').
 It is a type of dentition characterized by low-crowned teeth.
 Human teeth are brachydont.

 A brachydont tooth has a crown above the gingival line and a neck just below it, and at least one root.
 A cap of enamel covers the crown and extends down to the neck.
 Cementum is only found below the gingival line.
 The occlusal surfaces tend to be pointed, well-suited for holding prey and tearing and shredding.

 Zalambdodont

-Zalambdodont molars have three cusps, one larger on the lingual side and two smaller on the labial side, joined by two crests that form a V- or λ-shape.
-The larger inner cusp might be homologous with the paracone in a tribosphenic molar, but can also be fused with the metacone.
-The protocone is typically missing.
-The two smaller labial cusps are located on an expanded shelf called the stylar shelf.
-Zalambdodont molars are found in, for example, golden moles and solenodons.
+Zalambdodont upper molars have at least three main cusps, one larger on the lingual side and two smaller on the labial side.
+The large cusp is joined to the other two by crests, forming a narrow V- or λ (lambda)-shape.
+The term "zalambdodont" roughly translates to "very lambda-toothed".
+Zalambdodont molars are found in tenrecs, golden moles, solenodons, and marsupial moles among living mammals.

+In zalambdodont placentals, the larger inner cusp is homologous with the paracone in a tribosphenic upper molar, while the metacone is absent, reduced or fused.
+Marsupial moles show the opposite condition, with the large cusp equivalent to the metacone, and the paracone absent instead.
+The protocone is either absent (as in some golden moles and tenrecs) or reduced to a small fourth cusp, positioned lingual to the large cusp at the tip of the V. The two labial cusps are located on an expanded shelf called the stylar shelf.
+In the lower molars, the talonid region is reduced or absent, having lost its role as a crushing basin against the protocone.
+Zalambdodonty reduces tooth contact to a few simple shearing surfaces, though the evolutionary advantage of this tooth type is unclear.